On this Podcast Troy and I talked about how he developed his farm. We also discussed the techniques he used for his farm.

 Daniel: It’s all pretty close to the Coffs Harbour region, like all the farms are pretty close?

-Troy: Two actually are enjoying each other.
+Troy: Two actually are adjoining each other.
 We have another one that’s about five kilometers away from the main hub of our operation.

 Daniel: Great!
 Tell me how long have you been farming there?